SethGossler/jsonforms-vue-vuetify-seed/README.md

-# JSON Forms Vue Seed
+# JSON Forms Vue 3 Example for OES w/ Vuetify

+## Please Note...
+This is NOT The original JSON Forms See App.
+That can be found here: https://github.com/eclipsesource/jsonforms-vue-seed.

+I have no plans currently to maintain this repo.
+As of Early 2025, it may help you get started with Vue3 + Vuetify + JSON Forms.

+## Instructions

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with Vue in order to render a simple form for displaying a task entity.

-You can find the [Vue 2 seed on the `vue2` branch](https://github.com/eclipsesource/jsonforms-vue-seed/tree/vue2).
-**_NOTE:_**  Vue 2 is only suported until JSON Forms 3.1.0.

 It is based on the `vue create` Hello World project.

 `src/App.vue` contains the JSON Forms specific code.

-- Execute `npm ci` to install the prerequisites.
-- Execute `npm run serve` to start the application.
+- Execute `pnpm dev` to start the application.

-Browse to http://localhost:8080 to see the application in action.
+Browse to http://localhost:5173 to see the dev application in action.

 For more information please see the JSON Forms Vue [documentation](https://jsonforms.io/docs/integrations/vue).